 Long ago there lived a young man named Virendra.
 He earned his living by serving a merchant.
-He passed his nights sleeping on the veranda of an inn whose keeper had a kind of liking for him.
+He passed his nights sleeping on the veranda of an inn whose keeper had a liking for him.
 Virendra wasn’t rich; yet lived a contented life.

 A year passed.
 One night he heard two men talking in subdued voices inside the inn.
 All others were deep asleep.
 Virendra got curious and spied upon the two men.
 It didn’t take him long to understand that they were thieves.
 They were dividing the booty between themselves.

 Virendra went as close as he could get without them noticing his presence.
-He saw coins, ornaments and varieties of other valuable things.
+He saw coins, ornaments, and varieties of other valuable things.
 The thieves looked happy.

-Upon his release he wished to revert to begging.
-But the people shouted at him, “In daylight you will spy upon our wealth; at night you will steal them.
+Upon his release, he wished to revert to begging.
+But the people shouted at him, “In daylight, you will spy upon our wealth; at night you will steal them.
 No alms for you!”

 From begging, be tried to revert to his old practice of working for a living.
 “No work for a thief!” said the people closing their doors on his face.

 “From now on I shall seldom compare myself with others – just better myself with every passing day.”
 He promised to himself.
-In due course of time Virendra created a life for himself that was not just prosperous but also peaceful.
+In due course of time, Virendra created a life for himself that was not just prosperous but also peaceful.